 Typically fed by a natural gas line, gas cooktops are quite popular among home chefs.
 Gas cooks quickly and evenly while giving you superior control over cooking temperatures.
 If your home doesn't have natural gas but your street does, you can have your gas company run a line to your home for a fee.
 You can also opt for a model that runs on propane and get a tank installed in your yard, but you will need to check local zoning laws and requirements first.

 Many gas cooktops and stoves now feature double burners with a small ring in the middle and a larger one on the outside of the burner.
 The smaller ring is perfect for simmering food, and the outer ring is excellent for quickly boiling water or pan searing.
+Many also include a power burner, so you can quickly boil food when you're in a pinch.
+This temperature control is pivotal if you're looking to create a wide variety of dinner options.
+Luckily, many gas cooktops have control knobs that let you turn up the flame in seconds.
+That's one of the reasons we love gas cooktops over here.

 Whenever you install a gas appliance in your home, install carbon monoxide detectors as well.
+Take a look at one of our favorite gas stoves below.

 The Electric Cooktop

 Gas is not an option for every homeowner, and some people simply prefer electric.
 If you want an electric cooktop, you can now choose between a traditional style with coiled burners or a smooth, glass-top stove.
 Both cost about the same and use electricity to heat their burners.
 Some people assume that an electric cooktop with coiled burners is old, so keep this in mind if you think you might sell your house in the foreseeable future.
+With that being said, coiled burners still have great control knobs and temperature control so they can still be a great addition if you prefer a more classically styled kitchen.

 Glass-top cooktops are much easier to clean, but you will have to actually clean them.
 If you have a nasty boil-over on a traditional cooktop, you can simply throw away and replace the drip pan under the burner.
 This is not an option with glass-top cooktops.

 Note, too, that you do need to exercise some caution when using glass-top cooktops.
 Sliding pots and pans across the surface can cause permanent scratches and so can abrasive cleaners.
+Below, you'll find some of our favorites.

 The Induction Cooktop